6 min read

 The most used promotional channels for webinars are email, social media and websites/blogs.
 Email is by far the most successful though, generating 57 percent of GoToWebinar’s registrations and more than half of TREW’s webinar registrations.

 Maximize your emails by sending them at optimal times; Tuesday is the best day to promote, and registrations spike between 8-10 a.m. local time.
 You’ll get the most bang from your promotional buck by sending emails on Tuesday mornings to your database.

 With that being said, don’t focus solely on email for promotion.
 Add the webinar registration to your website and if possible, promote it on your homepage.
 Write a , with a CTA to register.
 Share frequently on social media, and consider trialing paid social media ads.
 By testing different channels and keeping an eye on the results, you’ll quickly figure out what works best for your organization.

 Calling on partners to help promote or even co-host your webinar can lead to a huge increase in reach and registration.
 Choose partners with relevant audiences to the webinar topic, and tailor your ask based on your partnership agreement and the value the partner organization will get out of it.
 Partnership promotion asks can range from sending one tweet or email about the event to co-hosting the entire campaign with you.

-For example, TREW partners with IEEE GlobalSpec each year on our Smart Marketing for Engineers research.
+For example, TREW partners with IEEE GlobalSpec each year on our .
 Partnering with IEEE GlobalSpec has led to record-breaking webinar registrations for both companies, and a slew of highly engaged new leads.